-The adverbial clause contains a subject and a verb.
-It adds extra information about the time, place, manner, etc to a sentence, and modifies the verb.
-As a dependent clause, it cannot stand on its own and must connect to the main clause or an independent clause to form a complete sentence.
-The adverbial clause may come before or after the main clause.
+The adverbial clause contains a subject and a verb and functions as an adverb that modifies verb, adjective, or another adverb.
+It adds extra information about the time, place, manner, etc to a sentence.
+As a dependent clause, it cannot stand on its own, but must be connected to the main clause (or independent clause) to form a complete sentence.
+The adverbial clause starts with a subordinating conjunction and may come before or after the main clause.
 When it comes before the main clause, a comma is used to separate the two clauses.
 When it comes after the main clause, no comma is necessary.
-The adverbial clause usually begins with a conjunction.

 - He shook my hand before he died.

-- He ate the whole, big pizza although he said he was not hungry.
+- He ate the whole, big pizza although he said he was full..

 - The wife now sleeps in another room because the husband snores loudly.